fluxrider/playlist_shuffle/README.md

 ## Two Broken Shuffles

 To improve the variance even further, I propose we keep the halves the same size, but interlace them.
 The size of the interlace from the center is random per pass, such that values can travel from one half to the other.
 If the random size is 0, then the pass is equivalent to the **Two Disjoint Shuffles** algorithm described earlier.
+I called the algorithm *broken* because each disjoint shuffle is broken into two disconnected parts.

 ![Sequence split in half with random interlace size](https://github.com/fluxrider/broken_shuffle/raw/master/res/broken.png "Sequence split in half with random interlace size")